America First Legal, Stephen Miller's legal group, eyes 'target-rich environment' after early wins

 Gene Hamilton, a former senior Justice Department (DOJ) lawyer who is part of AFL, told Fox News that one of AFL’s strengths is that it will venture into more controversial issues that other groups may be unable to fight due to wariness of their donors, such as immigration and Critical Race Theory (CRT).

-"We know that there is an appetite among the American people to have an organization that pushes back, that fights for conservative values and that will represent the interests of everyday Americans above those corporate special interests, above that beltway thinking that occurs in the DC area and that stands up for what folks actually believe in," Gene Hamilton, a former DOJ lawyer who is part of AFL, told Fox News.
+"We know that there is an appetite among the American people to have an organization that pushes back, that fights for conservative values and that will represent the interests of everyday Americans above those corporate special interests, above that beltway thinking that occurs in the DC area and that stands up for what folks actually believe in," Hamilton said.

 JUDGE HALTS BIDEN'S RACE-BASED AID FOR FARMERS, SAYS CHALLENGE IS ‘LIKELY TO SUCCEED'